LuisScoccola/persistable/README.md

 ## License

-The software is published under the 3-clause BSD license.
+This software is published under the 3-clause BSD license.